daman9999/nodeExamples/packageJSON.md

  a) keeps all the details of modules installed

  Q) node is single or multi threaded
- A) single threaded [ek time te ik hi command run karda] ,main thread block nahi hunda so faster aa
+ A) single threaded [ek time te ik hi command run karda] ,main thread block nahi hunda so faster aa and it is async